Brazil's tax reform: main changes you need to know

 There is also a specification for sectors that will have different taxation regimes, as their activities cannot be reconciled with the VAT model (such as fuels, financial services, cooperative societies, hosteling services and others).
 Moreover, the Constitutional Amendment extended until 2032 with benefits granted related to presumed tax credits to automotive industries located in the North and Central West.

-Additionally, a “cashback” model was introduced consisting of tax refunds with the aim of reducing income inequalities.
-The criteria will be defined by complementary law.
+Additionally, a cashback model was introduced consisting of tax refunds with the aim of reducing income inequalities, and the detailed criteria will be defined by complementary law as Brazil tax policy evolves.

 Although the Constitutional Amendment has immediate effects, nothing will actually happen immediately.
 The Tax Reform outlines a transition period for taxpayers with an expected duration of seven years starting in 2026 and lasting until 2032.
 PIS, COFINS, ICMS and ISS will coexist during the transition period and will be gradually replaced by ICM and CBS until the completion of the Tax Reform implementation as of 2033.